nvtkaszpir/devops-and-deployments/README.md

 Feel free to add suggestions.
 This should be later split into separate docs.

 - define your character
-- the mission is to fulfill successful deployment in given time/money constraint
+- the mission is to fulfill successful challenge in given constraints, for example:
+  - time limit
+  - budget
+  - what defines mission success, for example in edge cases the fact that FTP upload worked is enough :D

-- game should be rouge like, so the setup is randomly generated at start,
+- if not using campaigns, then game should be rouge like, so the setup is randomly generated at start, examples:
-  examples:
   - you inherit legacy system, throw a dice to define how many years ago it was installed and not updated
   - you create a new app, throw a dice to define number of dependencies,